liuchong/docker-rustup/README.md

 # Usage

-#### note: the stable/beta/nightly branches does not have package musl-tools target and x86_64-unknown-linux-musl installed by default.
+###### note: the stable/beta/nightly branches does not have the package "musl-tools" and the target "x86_64-unknown-linux-musl" installed by default.

 1. pull the images: